Russian - Language and Culture

 |Leaders||Chris Devereux is the main point of contact.
 However, each session is led by each group member on a rota basis.|

 |Click the link to email:||Russian - Language and Culture leader|

 Currently, we are meeting on-line via Zoom and are being joined in some of our sessions by Liudmila Marinina, a Professor of Media English at one of St Petersburg`s universities.
-We have been reading in Russian a wonderful, edited version of the classic novel Anna Karyenina and studying the grammar of the novel in its natural context.
-In January 2021, we will begin reading another piece of Classic Russian literature; Lyermontov`s `A Hero of Our Time`.
+We had been reading in Russian a wonderful, edited version of the classic novel Anna Karyenina and studying the grammar of the novel in its natural context.
+In January 2021, we began reading Lyermontov`s `A Hero of Our Time` and `next-up` will be Gogol`s `Taras Bulba`.
 Following our virtual tea/coffee breaks, we move into the cultural sections of the sessions.
 These are organised by the group members; again on a rota system

 We are a mixed group, with some of our members new to the language and some having had experience of it for many years.
 We are continuing our focus on extending our conversations, having learned to read, pronounce and write the letters of the Cyrillic Alphabet and to recognise Russian basic vocabulary.
 Each group member organises his/her session on a rota basis.

 During our early group of sessions, during the cultural sections, we watched internet video footage of for example, the Siege of Leningrad, tours of St Petersburg, Peterhof, the incredible Hermitage Museum and the Bolshoi and Maly Theatres in Moscow.